 Product safety is of the utmost importance to Gaia Herbs.
 In fact, another of our Core Values—which are posted in every employee’s office—states that we will “do no harm to plants, animals, or humans.”
 Before we decided to produce and sell Gelatinized Maca Powder, the product was thoroughly tested to ensure its safety.

-The amount of lead—a mineral that is ingested daily by each person— found in this product, falls well within the FDA’s guidelines for daily lead intake.
 A cup of organic carrots may contain up to 12 mcg of naturally occurring lead.
 This is significantly greater than the 0.5 mcg-2.0 mcg found when testing our Maca.